JalajDave/jamming-opps/README.md

 2. Read the `instructions.md` file in the matching directory.
 Be sure to read the instructions carefully and ask any clarifying questions either via [Github issues](https://github.com/pineapplehq/hiring-exercises/issues) or by emailing people@prowerse.com

-3. Create a new **private repository** for your exercise and add the Prowerse hiring team members as private collaborators (We do this to preserve your anonymity so it's not obvious you are looking for a new role.)
+3. Create a new **private repository** for your exercise and add the following Prowerse hiring team members as private collaborators (We do this to preserve your anonymity so it's not obvious you are looking for a new role.)
     * [Prady](https://github.com/zalaps)

 4. Complete as much of the exercise as you can in 3 hours or less.
 Unless otherwise specified in the `instructions.md` document, you can use any language, framework, or toolchain you wish.